-Across the weekend we hope there will be a range of events marking this special occasion, the highlight of which will be a hand-made ‘Poppy mile’ tribute which will run from the Corn Exchange, along Church Green and through the churchyard to The Leys where a new memorial to mark the centenary will be unveiled and dedicated.
+One of the highlights of the weekend will be a hand-made ‘Poppy mile’ tribute which will run from the Corn Exchange, along Church Green and through the churchyard to The Leys where a new memorial to mark the centenary will be unveiled and dedicated.
 This route is particularly poignant as it is the way in which hundreds of Witney soldiers would have walked to the railway station, some of whom did not return.